michaelosthege/pythonnet-docker/README.md

 ## Approach

 The method for installing is slightly different for each of the three main components of this image (Python, Mono, pythonnet):
 * **Python**: Because an actively maintained and "official" [Dockerhub repository](https://hub.docker.com/_/python/) covering a range of Python versions exists, these Python images are used as base images.
-The `-jessie` variant of the Python Docker images is used because the slimmer variants (`-slim` and `-alpine`) do not include the tooling required for the Mono and pythonnet installs later.[^mono-alpine]
+The `-jessie` variant of the Python Docker images is used because the slimmer variants (`-slim` and `-alpine`) do not include the tooling [required](https://github.com/mono/docker/issues/56) for the Mono and pythonnet installs later.
 * **Mono** provides [succinct documentation for installing on Debian systems](http://www.mono-project.com/download/#download-lin-debian), including [steps for installing older releases](http://www.mono-project.com/docs/getting-started/install/linux/#accessing-older-releases).
 * **pythonnet** is the smallest (by contributor count) of the three project and, therefore, does not come with the luxery of comprehensive installation documentation for a wide range of platforms.
 Binary packages only exist for Windows, but installing pythonnet on a Linux based platform with Mono involves building from source.
 Gladly, the project's issue tracker contains a wealth of detailed reports of problems and solutions.